 Life at St. Thomas

-The short answer is "no." This is a full-time program in every sense of the word.
-Students will spend as much time on program activities outside of class as they do in class.
+It is not possible to work during the first two semesters (9 months) of the program.
+Your first two semesters are a full-time program in every sense of the word.
+You will spend as much time on program activities outside of class as you do in class.
 The structure and time commitments are simply not conducive to maintaining meaningful employment.
-Flexible, part-time jobs might be possible during the second year of the program, once students have adapted to the rigors of a full-time academic program.

 The University of St. Thomas Commuter Center maintains an online listing of housing options for students.
 These listings include apartments, houses and shared accommodations.
 The University of St. Thomas does not inspect any rental listings that appear on this list, nor does the appearance of a rental unit on this list indicate any university endorsement of either the owner or the property.